 Shopify is an ecommerce platform that allows anyone to set up a digital storefront.
 Furthermore, it offers additional products and services such as POS systems or fulfillment.

-Shopify makes money via premium subscriptions, transaction and referral fees, hardware sales, its app, theme, and Exchange marketplace, domain sales, email marketing, and logistics services.
+Shopify makes money via premium subscriptions, transaction and referral fees, hardware sales, commissions from its app, theme, and Exchange marketplace, domain sales, email marketing, investments, and logistics services.

 Founded in 2006, Shopify has grown to become Canada’s most valuable company.
-It now boasts over 1.7 million sellers on its platform.
+It now powers millions of stores in 175 countries across the globe.

 Shopify is a cloud-based SaaS solution that is primarily known for allowing users to set up an online store.